pgroonga/pgroonga.github.io/tutorial/index.md

 --   2 | Groonga is a fast full text search engine that supports all languages.
 -- (1 row)
 ```

+`LIKE` operator support is convenient because you can improve performance without changing existing applications.
+But `LIKE` operator is slower than `&@` because `LIKE` operator requires sequential search after index search.
+The process is called as "recheck".
+It's recommend that you change to `&@` or `&@~` from `LIKE` in your application for more performance.

 See [`LIKE` operator](../reference/operators/like.html) for more details.